mizztgc/infinitas-for-linux/README.md

 # Infinitas for Linux
-An unofficial method of playing beatmania IIDX INFINITAS on Linux, written in Bash and developed by Mizzt
+An unofficial method of playing beatmania IIDX INFINITAS on Linux, written in Bash

 ## DISCLAIMER: